Difference Between UAT and E2E Testing

 Purpose of E2E Testing

-E2E Testing Process
+How does E2E Testing work?

-The E2E testing process typically involves:
+So we can say that the E2E testing process typically involves:

 • Defining test scenarios that exercise all parts of the system